 December 28, 2016

 With a week remaining on our Kickstarter campaign, we’ve already achieved 320 percent of our goal!
-We couldn’t be
+At EyeQue, we couldn’t be

-jollier this holiday season with these results and we’re beyond curious to see what the final tally totals.
+jollier this holiday season with these results and we’re beyond curious to see what the final tally total is.

 you to all of those who have already pledged.
 And if you haven’t placed your order yet, there’s still time!